snapo/LLM-Benchy/README.md

 The design prioritizes reproducibility, ease of integration into CI/CD pipelines, and cross‑engine compatibility (vLLM, SGLang, llama.cpp, etc.).

+The html file can simply be put onto your desktop and you can run it.
+The python file requires you to pip install requests, datasets and openai packages

 ## WebUI
 <img width="1043" height="1153" alt="image" src="https://github.com/user-attachments/assets/6ff6c4a7-167d-4e54-91a2-f273633b35e4" />